Updated on June 17th, 2021 by Nikolaos Sismanis

 Source: 13F filings, Author

-With its robust profitability, Alphabet has accumulated a cash and equivalents position of $136 billion.
-As a result, the company can comfortably afford to burn up cash for its long-term bets, such as Waymo, and in the meantime return ample dollars back to its shareholders.
-Alphabet has repurchased nearly $32 billion worth of stock over the past year, retiring shares at an all-time high rate.
+With its robust profitability, Alphabet has accumulated a cash and equivalents position of $135 billion.
+As a result, the company can comfortably afford to burn up cash for its long-term bets, such as Waymo, and in the meantime return ample dollars back to its shareholders through buybacks.
+Alphabet has repurchased nearly $34 billion worth of stock over the past year, retiring shares at an all-time high rate.

-Alkeon trimmed its stock position by 18% during the quarter, though it purchased around $826 million worth of call options, which means that the fund remains quite confident in the company’s long-term prospects.
-The stock accounts for 4.8% of Alekon’s portfolio.
+Alkeon increased its stock position by 24% during the quarter, which means that the fund remains quite confident in the company’s long-term prospects.
+The stock accounts for 5.7% of Alekon’s portfolio.

-RingCentral is the second-largest holding of the portfolio of Alkeon, comprising 4.6% of its total value.
+RingCentral is the fourth-largest holding of Alekeon’s portfolio, comprising 2.7% of its total value.
 The company offers software solutions that enable businesses to communicate and connect.
 Its products include RingCentral Office, which facilitates communication across various modes, including high-definition voice, video, SMS, and conferencing.

 RingCentral greatly benefited from the coronavirus crisis, which led numerous companies to adopt a work-from-anywhere model.
 Companies now require communications solutions in which the employees can work efficiently with their colleagues and their customers from anywhere.
 RingCentral initiated cloud migration of business communications more than a decade ago and is now ideally positioned to benefit from the transformation of the business landscape.

-The stock trades at a hefty forward P/E ratio of 248.5; however, with gross margins north of 70% the company should be able to rapidly accelerate its profitability by the time its growth has matured.
+The stock trades at a hefty forward P/E ratio of around 210.
+However, with gross margins north of 70% the company should be able to rapidly accelerate its profitability by the time its growth has matured.
 Therefore, valuing it based on its current (or next year’s) profitability, needs context around it.

-Ringcentral still has ample room to grow further.
-This was clear in the latest quarter, in which RingCentral enjoyed double-digit growth in messaging and triple-digit growth in video and mobile voice minutes on its Message Video Platform and thus grew its revenue 32% over the prior year’s quarter.
+RingCentral still has ample room to grow further.
+This was clear in the latest quarter, in which RingCentral enjoyed double-digit growth in messaging and triple-digit growth in video and mobile voice minutes on its Message Video Platform and thus grew its revenue 31.7% over the prior year’s quarter.

 Amazon.com, Inc. (AMZN):

-Amazon is Alkeon’s fourth-largest holding, comprising 3.2% of its total value.
+Amazon is Alkeon’s fifth-largest holding, comprising 2.7% of its portfolio’s total value.
 The internet infrastructure and retail giant has vastly outperformed the S&P 500 over the last three years.
 As a result, it has been a major contributor to the aforementioned out-performance of Alkeon versus the broader market.

 Amazon benefits from a strong secular trend, namely the continuous shift of consumers from conventional shopping to online shopping.
 The online giant enjoys a wide moat, particularly given its enormous economies of scale.
-Amazon has grown its revenues and its earnings per share at a 3-year CAGR of around 90%.
-Hence, the stock’s seemingly high forward P/E of about 66 should be quite easily justified.
+Amazon has grown its revenues and its earnings per share at a 3-year CAGR of nearly 30% and 90%, respectively.
+Hence, the stock’s seemingly high forward P/E of about 58 should be quite easily justified.

 Even better, the secular shift from brick-and-mortar retail to online shopping has accelerated this year thanks to the pandemic.

-In the third quarter, Amazon grew its revenue by 43.6% to $125.5 billion while net income reached new all-time highs of $7.22 billion.
+In Q1, Amazon grew its revenue by 43.7% to $108.52 billion while net income reached new all-time highs of $8.11 billion.
 While the pandemic is likely to subside from next year, the consumers who have recently shifted from conventional to online purchases are likely to adopt online shopping for the long run thanks to its convenience.

-This helps explain the rally of Amazon stock this past year, amid massive net income growth expectations.
+This helps explain Amazon’s massive net income growth expectations.
 However, investors should not expect an Amazon dividend payment any time soon.

 Microsoft’s diversified portfolio of tech products and services has ruled the tech sector’s digital infrastructure.
 The company’s CEO Satya Nadella has transformed the company into a cloud powerhouse.
 As a result, Microsoft has managed to accelerate its growth and post all-time high earnings in the last two years.